Your two-wheelers might move your soul but if you can’t even get it started, there’s no chance of experiencing that.

 You see if your scooter is sitting idle for a long time in an open place, there’s a high chance of animals making it a home for themselves.

 And often these animals find the air filter as the most comfortable place for them to build their home.

 By any chance, if you try to start your scooter without cleaning the nest of animals, there’s a high chance that it’ll get inside the engine.

-A proper cleaning might be the best solution in this situation.
-First, inspect the air and intake filter and check for any nest.
+Proper cleaning might be the best solution in this situation.
+First, inspect the air and intake filter and check for any nests.

 Clean out the air and intake filter if there is any nest inside.
 You might even need a replacement for those in rare cases.

 The engine of your scooter needs compression to operate just like any other engine there is.

 If you have no idea about the process of compression, don’t worry because we’ll explain it to you.

 You see, the compression process confines and presses a mixture of air and fuel into a small volume within the area of the engine’s cylinder.